Struggling with a sore throat or tonsillitis? Your diet may significantly impact your symptoms and healing.

 Foods like pickles, sauerkraut, and other sour or pickled items made with vinegar or salt can worsen throat inflammation.
 These foods are highly acidic and can intensify discomfort, so it’s best to avoid them while your throat heals.

-To prepare this remedy, dissolve half a teaspoon of salt in a glass of warm water.
+To prepare this remedy, dissolve a quarter to half a teaspoon of salt in a glass of warm water [7].
 Gargle with the solution several times a day.
-This helps reduce swelling, kills bacteria, and soothes throat irritation.
+This can help reduce swelling, may help inhibit bacterial growth, and soothe throat irritation.

 Conclusion

-A sore throat or tonsillitis can leave you feeling drained, but the right foods can provide relief, hydration, and nourishment.
+A sore throat or tonsillitis can leave you feeling drained, but the right foods may help provide relief, hydration, and nourishment.
 Choose easy-to-swallow, anti-inflammatory options like warm soups, smoothies, mashed vegetables, and soft fruits.

 At the same time, avoid crunchy, spicy, acidic, and carbonated items that tend to worsen inflammation.
 Pair your meals with rest, hydration, and simple remedies like saltwater gargles to help your throat heal faster.

-If your symptoms persist for more than a few days or are accompanied by a high fever, seek medical attention.
+Remember: While home remedies can offer temporary relief, a common sore throat usually lasts a few days to a week.
+If your symptoms persist for more than a few days, worsen, or are accompanied by a high fever, difficulty breathing, or significant difficulty swallowing, seek prompt medical attention from a physician [8].

-“What you eat during a sore throat or tonsillitis can affect your symptoms and recovery.
-Pick healthy foods that soothe throat pain and support faster recovery from tonsillitis.
-At the same time, avoid irritants that may cause discomfort.”
+Expert Quote: “What you eat during a sore throat or tonsillitis can greatly influence your comfort level and recovery time.
+Pick healthy, soft foods that soothe throat pain and support faster recovery.
+At the same time, avoid irritants that can worsen inflammation and prolong discomfort.”

 – Dr. Sachin Singh